-Bhaishajya Kalpanaa is the science of Ayurveda pharmacy; this sophisticated art has basic and straightforward preparations and extremely involved herbal formulas.
+Bhaishajya Kalpanaa is the science of Ayurvedic pharmacy; this sophisticated art encompasses basic, straightforward preparations and highly complex herbal formulas.

-The pharmaceutical procedures for any drug involve various steps, starting from identifying and collecting authentic raw material, applying standardized processing techniques, and producing quality drugs to packaging and storing the produced drug.
+The pharmaceutical procedures for any drug involve various steps, including identifying and collecting authentic raw materials, applying standardized processing techniques, producing high-quality drugs, and packaging and storing the finished product.
 Ayurvedic pharmaceutics is not an exception to this.
-A quote from Caraka Samhitaa (Caraka Samhitaa Vimana Sthaana 8/87, 1984) says raw material of a specified type having specific characteristics and therapeutic action, grown on a specific soil in a specific geographical area in specific atmospheric conditions should be collected in a specific season.
-Only such raw material will produce the expected therapeutic effect if used judiciously in proper doses.
+A quote from Caraka Samhitaa (Caraka Samhitaa Vimana Sthaana 8/87, 1984) says raw material of a specified type, having specific characteristics and therapeutic action, grown on a specific soil in a specific geographical area in specific atmospheric conditions, should be collected in a specific season.
+Only such raw material will produce the expected therapeutic effect when used judiciously at appropriate doses.

-Today, I want to give you an overview of the preparations as part of understanding the basics of Bhashajya Kalpana and an example of how to make an external oil.
+Today, I want to give you an overview of the preparations involved in understanding the basics of Bhashajya Kalpana, along with an example of how to make an external oil.

 Basic preparations

-These are the basics of the preparations where all other mix formulas will be prepared.
+These are the basics of the preparations; all other mix formulas will be prepared here.

 Second preparations